gem/oq-builders/README.md

 * wheel builders

-## Testing on Travis
+## Testing on GitHub

-All the builders and installers are tested via Travis + Docker with the following logic:

-- master branch: all the tests are run.
-Build may take a while
-- other branches: no tests are run unless one of these tags are added to the commit message
-   - `[WHEELS]`: run wheels builder
-   - `[UNIX]`: build unix installers (env/opt)
-   - `[WIN]`: build NSIS Windows installer
+The builder of Windows are tested with GitHub actions.